rbadrinath/FCP/CLASS/common-programming-errors.md

 			   As soon as it is executed, the function finishes, ie no other statement in the function is excuted.
-			   Additionally, if a value is provided, that value is the return value of the function.</td>
+			   Additionally, if a value is provided, that value is the return value of the function.
+Note that there is no need for the return value/expression to be in parethesis!</td>
  </tr>
  <tr>  <td> The exit  call: </td><td>  exit() is not a C statement but a C function call.
 			   As soon as it is executed, the program terminates, ie